vaseesav/OSZ-IMT-Internet-Reconnector/README.md

 # Contribution

 This project is maintained by me - VaseesaV - on GitHub.
 If you encounter any issues, feel free to create an issue on the project's GitHub page.
 Contributions are also welcome.

+# Disclaimer

+This script is provided for educational purposes only.
+The author of this script (Vaseesav on GitHub) is not responsible for any unauthorized use of this script.
+This script is provided as-is, and the author makes no warranties or guarantees about its functionality or security.
+The user assumes all responsibility for the use of this script.
+Use at your own risk.